|

 the way, at least until the summit of The Priest, but no great views

-to be had from Spy Rock or The Priest.
-Mostly overcast and rainy,
+to be had from Spy Rock or The Priest due to being mostly overcast

-but met a lot of hikers today for the first time.
-There was Dick
+and rainy.
+I met a lot of hikers today for the first time.
+(Although

-shelter as I visited with Dick and Peg, and watched comfortably
+as I visited with Dick and Peg, and watched comfortably from the

-from the shelter as the rain fell outside.
-The rain subsided as
+shelter as the rain fell outside.
+The rain subsided as I finished

-I finished off my lunch so I set off for the second half of the
+off my lunch so I set off for the second half of the day's hike.

-I took off down The Priest as fast as I could go, slipping and sliding
+down The Priest as fast as I could go, slipping and sliding here

 rain.
 I was careful; however, since the trail was rocky and slippery